Agoric/documentation/main/guides/orchestration/index.md

 The Orchestration API handles asynchronous tasks and complex workflows, including those spanning multiple chains.
 This empowers smart contracts for actions like inter-chain staking and multi-hop transfers, facilitated by notifications from the transfer vat and IBC middleware updates.
 Orchestration simplifies complex cross-chain interactions within a secure and user-controlled environment on the Agoric platform.

-# Introduction to Orchestration API Flows
+# Introduction to Orchestration API Flow

 The following sequence diagram provides a comprehensive overview of the orchestration process within the Agoric platform.
 This example illustrates the interaction between various components, highlighting how the orchestration library (`OrchLib`) facilitates cross-chain operations.
 This is a good first example to understand the flow of the Orchestration API, showing the steps involved in creating and managing cross-chain transactions.